HiMyNameIsGarch/ImageProcessingLib/README.md

 </div>

 ## Gamma correction
 The gamma correction operation adjusts the brightness of an image by using a gamma value.
 The gamma value is a floating-point value that is greater than 0.
-The gamma correction operation is defined as follows:

 #### Dark gamma correction (value: 0.65)

 <div style="display: flex;">
     <div style="width: 50%; text-align: center;">
         <p>Before</p>